Block title

 Vahdat has been a visiting artist at various residencies, including the national Printmaking Residency at MIAD in Milwaukee, 2022 and the Printmaker Residency in Edinburgh, Scotland, 2019.
 She has also been a Wampler Eminent Visiting Artist/Scholar at James Madison University and a yearlong artist-in-residence at RedLine Milwaukee, where the intersection of art and social justice meet.

-Social activism on violence against women and girls especially the human rights violation in Iran has become a part of Vahdat’s artmaking process and teaching after completing her art education in USA some thirty years ago and has become an intense focus in her artistic growth.
-Vahdat views activism in her art as an important tool to form social consciousness and to encourage community and public participation for positive change.
+Social activism on violence against women and girls especially domestic violence violations in Iran and the USA has become a part of Vahdat’s art making process and teaching over the span of 30 years.
+Vahdat views activism in her art as an important tool to catalyze social consciousness and to encourage community and public participation for positive change.